Nazulka/WD-Buzzwords/README.md

 * Enables users to log out of their account and deletes their session cookies.

 ### Future Features
+* Expand the glossary by adding _part of speech_, _synonyms_ and _pronunciation_ features.
+* Add pagination to the Glossary Page for easier navigation and better user experience as the content grows.
 * Add an _autocomplete_ attribute to the search box input field to allow the search form to predict terms and display options to fill in the field.
-* Expand the glossary by adding _part of speech_, _synonyms_ and _pronunciation_ features.
 * Allow users to edit their passwords and delete their accounts.

 **[back to top](#wd-buzzwords)**